nawabahmadreshi/documentation/pages/getting-started/content-sharing-tutorial.md

 {% image src="/img/pages/getting-started/content-sharing-tutorial/tutorial-videos/share-button-view-controller.gif" center 3-quarters %}
 5. Open the assistant editor by clicking the the two rings in the top right corner of Xcode
 {% image src="/img/pages/getting-started/content-sharing-tutorial/screenshots/assistant_editor_button.png" center third %}
-6. Ctrl-click and hold the UIButton you created
+6. control-click and hold the UIButton you created
-7. While still holding down the mouse, drag and drop the button (a connecting line will appear) into the associated view controller file in the assistant editor window
+7. While still holding down the mouse and clicking "control", drag and drop the button (a connecting line will appear) into the associated view controller file in the assistant editor window
 {% image src="/img/pages/getting-started/content-sharing-tutorial/tutorial-videos/adding-share-button-to-class.gif" center 3-quarters %}
 8. A characteristics box will pop up for the UIButton that you just added to the class file
-9. Make sure that the Connection type of the button is “Action” when adding it to the class file and name the button whatever you like
+9. Make sure that the Connection type of the button is “Action” when adding it to the class file and the type is "UIButton."
+You can name it whatever you like.

 ### Import the Branch Framework